 - The Plague Doctor (Medico Della Peste) – A distinctive, unique and one of the most bizarre and recognizable of the Venetian masks.
-This Venetian mask is usually (almost exclusively) worn by males.
+Males usually (almost exclusively) wear this Venetian mask.

 - The Colombina – This is a half-mask, only covering the wearer’s eyes, nose, and upper cheeks.
 It is held up to the face by a baton or is tied with ribbon.

 - Volto (Larva) – It is the iconic modern Venetian mask, usually made of stark white porcelain or thick plastic.
 Unlike most masks, the Volto covers the entire face of the wearer including the whole of the chin.